isabella232/campaign-classic-learn.it-IT/help/control-panel-tutorials/trouble-shooting.md

 ### Video utili

 >[!VIDEO](https://video.tv.adobe.com/v/27183?quality=12)

 *Check IMS Org ID (00:26 min)*

 >[!VIDEO](https://video.tv.adobe.com/v/27147?quality=12)

-*How to add an administrator to the product profile administrators to be able to use [!UICONTROL Control panel] (01:03 min)*
+*How to add an administrator to the product profile administrators to be able to use[!UICONTROL Control panel](01:03 min)*

 ### Documentazione utile